-The process for bringing or keeping your family together – the family unification process – starts with a visa, moves to a green card, and, for some, ends with citizenship.
+The process for bringing or keeping your family together – the family unification process – starts with applying for an immigrant relative visa.
+The process begins with filing USCIS Form I-130.